michaelmosmann/silk/userguide/intro.md

 Silk will throw a `MoreFrequentExpiryException` in the moment you try to inject a shorter living object into a longer living one and point out that this will not work out later on.
 This is achieved by assigning an `Expiry` to each `Scope` during setup.
 During the injection Silk is aware of the different expires combined so it can encounter problems directly.

-## Modularity

-### Composition
-The composition of an application is composed on 2 levels:

-* `Bundle`s: The composite.
-It bundles other `Bundle`s and `Module`s as a unit.
-They are `install`ed within.
-* `Module`s: The leafs.
-They do the `Bindings` using one or more `bind`-`to` expressions.

-So _grouping_ and _binding_ is strictly separated in Silk.
-While _modules_ can be constructed by the user (e.g. `new ...`) the construction of _bundles_ is dedicated to the `Bootstrapper`.
-To `install` a `Bundle` it is stated by its `.class`, a `Module` is installed by an instance.
-Often _modules_ are also installed using the `.class` reference what is a convenience way to let the bootstrapper also take care of the module construction when there are no arguments to pass to a constructor.

-The bootstrapping process starts with a `Bundle` that should be the root of the graph to install.
-All _bundles_ and _modules_ reachable (installed) from that root will be contained in that configuration's graph.

 ## Services